3dtrooper/TDT_CameraTools/README.md

 -- V 0.8 the key range is shown if the camera is animated, bug fixes (camera focus), octane support

+Installation

+-- The script is now a macro script, just drag and drop the .mcr-file onto the viewport

 A quick preview of some of the functions:

 ![Preview](https://github.com/3dtrooper/TDT_CameraTools/blob/master/TDT_CamTools.gif "Preview")